revilowaldow/IDRotF-Obsidian/Session Notes/2026/08 27 - Session 44.md

 Nasir is mad

-Fight the giant who wishes to die an honorable death
+Fight the giant who wishes to die an honourable death

+Be at peace